Kong/docs.konghq.com/app/gateway/2.7.x/reference/db-less-and-declarative-config.md

     information, see <a href="/gateway-oss/{{ link_to_cassandra_deprecation_overview }}">this blog post</a>.
 </div>

-Traditionally, Kong Gateway has always required a database, which could be either Postgres or Cassandra, to store its configured entities such as Routes, Services and Plugins.
+Traditionally, Kong Gateway has always required a database, to store its configured entities such as Routes, Services and Plugins.
 Kong uses its configuration file, `kong.conf`, to specify the use of Postgres and Cassandra and its various settings.